Vancouver Island wedding photographers

 10 hoursN/A$4,500-$7,000+Ideal for multi-location or full-day coverage.

-These bands reflect a mix of local insights from Vancouver Island photographers.
-Many Nanaimo and Ucluelet/Tofino photographers quote around $3,000 for mid-range 6–8 hour coverage.
+These bands reflect local insight from Vancouver Island photographers.
+Many Nanaimo and Tofino/Ucluelet photographers quote around $3,000 for mid-range 6 to 8 hour coverage.

 What drives price up or down

-Experience and brand: Established photographers typically charge more for consistency, style, workflow, and demand.
+Experience and brand: Established photographers charge more for consistency, style, workflow, and demand.

-Coverage length: 6 vs. 8 vs. 10 hours is the biggest lever.
+Coverage length: 6 vs. 8 vs. 10 hours is the single biggest lever on price.

-Second photographer: Adds coverage angles and parallel timelines; increases cost.
+Second photographer: Adds coverage angles and parallel timelines, and increases cost.

-Travel and logistics: Extra time between locations, remote sites, ferries, or parking can affect quotes.
+Travel and logistics: Time between locations, remote sites, ferries, or parking can affect quotes.

-Deliverables: Film (35mm), Super 8, prints/albums, rush edits, galleries, and usage rights impact pricing.
+Deliverables: Film, Super 8, prints, albums, rush edits, and usage rights all impact pricing.

 Engagement session: Sometimes included, often an add-on.